 There are many instances in which people wish to end their marriage but do not wish to file for divorce.
 While many states allow a spouse to file for “legal separation,” Florida does not.
 There are ways, however, to gain many of the same benefits of a legal separation through other means.
-Our Melbourne attorney assists residents of our state who wish to part ways with their spouse while remaining legally married.
-Contact our lawyer today for assistance with this process.
+Our Melbourne attorneys assist residents of our state who wish to part ways with their spouse while remaining legally married.
+Contact our lawyers today for assistance with this process.

-Melbourne lawyer assisting those who wish to separate from their spouse without filing for divorce
+Melbourne lawyers assisting those who wish to separate from their spouse without filing for divorce

 There are many reasons why one may wish to legally separate from their spouse.
 These reasons often include religious beliefs regarding divorce, the maintaining of health insurance, maintaining retirement benefits, or so the parties may engage in a trial separation.
 Florida, however, does not recognize the idea of a legal separation which means spouses who have split remain potentially liable for debt and acquired property following the separation.
 If you are separating from your spouse then it is important to have legal mechanisms in place which guard your interests and protect your from your spouse’s financial irresponsibility.